Robert Leo Skov

 Phone (+45) 32 68 83 48Mobile (+45) 20 72 32 91Mail email@example.com

-Robert has worked in the area of antimicrobial resistance including on One Health related issues for more than 25 years.
-As Scientific Director, he is part of the management team he is closely involved in the strategic and organizational development and is responsible for the scientific content and actions of ICARS.
+Dr. Robert Skov has worked in the area of antimicrobial resistance and One Health related issues for more than 25 years.
+As Scientific Director, Robert is responsible for ICARS’ scientific activities and part of the management team that steers ICARS’ strategic and organisational development.

-He works closely with the ICARS Operations and Partnerships team on establishing and maintaining collaborations and connections to countries and international stakeholders a medical doctor and specialist in clinical microbiology.
-He is a renowned expert on antimicrobial resistance and has served on several internal WG and advisory boards in that capacity.
+He works closely with the Operations and Partnerships teams to establish and maintain collaborations and partnerships with countries and international stakeholders.
+Robert is a renowned expert on antimicrobial resistance and has served on several internal working groups and advisory boards in that capacity, he is also a medical doctor and specialist in clinical microbiology.

 Helle Engslund Krarup

 Helle holds a background in political science with a focus on international relations.
 As Director of Operations, she is part of ICARS Executive Management and heads the Department of Operations, Partnerships and Communications.
 Together with the Scientific Director, she leads the work on ICARS strategic and organizational development.
 Helle holds a Master of Political Science from Aarhus University (DK).
 She has previously worked with international relations and international cooperation on health in the Danish Ministry of Foreign Affairs, the Danish Ministry of Health and the Nordic Council of Ministers.